unica-ml/dlcv/README.md

 **Academic Year 2023-2024**

-The course will start on January (exact date will be updated in the near future).
+The course will start on January 20th, 2025.

 The course is intended for
 * PhD Program in Electronic and Computer Engineering University of Cagliari, Italy